Michigan Library Love: Libraries to Visit This Summer

 Berkley Public Library

-At Berkley Public Library, they have a large train in the children's room that you can sit inside to read.
+At the Berkley Public Library, they have a large train in the children's room that you can sit inside to read.

 Bloomfield Township Public Library

-Bloomfield Township Public Library features 13 signature gardens designed by Jim Slezinski, a landscape horticulturist and Vice President of Goldner Walsh Garden and Home.
-These gardens, which won a Detroit Design Award for Commercial Landscape in 2022, are open year-round for public enjoyment.
 Jim has been enhancing the library grounds since the 1970s, providing a beautiful space for visitors to read and relax.
 His favorite space is the Library Terrace: "It's nice to go read a book and sit at the tables, surrounded by the garden.
-I like to watch the gardens change with the seasons," he says.
+I like to watch the gardens change with the seasons."

 Brighton District Library

-The Brighton District Library has an art gallery by local artists (and some art is available for sale, too).
-They also have a gorgeous garden maintained by a local garden club and there's even a children's playhouse.
-But that's not all!
-They have outdoor musical instruments to play and a learning walk with stations to make rubbings of different types of Michigan nature.
-There's a pavilion and tables outside so you can enjoy the garden and enjoy a picnic in the pavilion if you'd like.
+But that's not all: they have outside musical instruments to play and a learning walk with stations to make rubbings of different types of Michigan nature.
+There's a pavilion and tables outside, so you can enjoy the garden and the grounds, and enjoy a picnic in the pavilion as well.

 Center Line Public Library